 Why Being Well Rounded Hurts, Part 2

-From the categories above, you can see how many more well-rounded students there are than truly stand-out, world-class students.
+From the data above, you can see how many more well-rounded students there are than truly stand-out, world-class students.

 Well rounded is boring.
 You have nothing special about you and nothing that sets you apart from other well-rounded people.